EyeSeeTea/d2-tools/README.md

 d2-tools -> two-factor-monitoring:

-A program id with the id of the program in dhis
+A push program variable with the id of the program in dhis

-A group id to filter the users that should have two factor activated
+A two factor group to filter the users that should have two factor activated

 The datastore must contain: